Sarcoma Symptoms, Risks, and Diagnosis

-Our experts look at more than just the stage or type of sarcoma.
-They also keep in mind factors that affect your well being.
+Our experts look at more than just the stage or type of bone cancer.
+They also keep in mind factors that affect your wellbeing.

-Nutrition and pain specialists work side by side with oncologists and others to make sure the focus is on you — not the disease.
+Nutrition and pain specialists work alongside cancer doctors and others to make sure the focus is on you — not your disease.

-Your sarcoma prognosis will depend upon many factors, including:
+Your sarcoma prognosis will depend on many factors, including: